 The increased growth led Mr. Barber, along with his son who joined the company in 1970, and partner Mr. Boatmun to consider building a larger store in another location.
 But the combination of Langston's western heritage with that of the Stockyards was just too good a match to pass up.
 With the last piece in place, the store became the company's flagship western wear store that you see today.

-Today, Langston's has four locations in the Oklahoma City metro area.
-In addition the Stockyards store, the Shields store, and the Midwest City store, Langston's is also located on Garth Brooks Boulevard in the adjacent suburb of Yukon.
+Today, Langston's has three locations in the Oklahoma City metro area.
+In addition the Stockyards store and the Midwest City store, Langston's is also located on Garth Brooks Boulevard in the adjacent suburb of Yukon.

 Bob Barber's son is now President of the company and his son returned in 1999 to start langstons.com, bringing the authentic western apparel business online.Read More